skulltech/aws-solutions-architect-associate-notes/README.md

 - Attempt the [practice tests by Jon Bonso at TutorialsDojo](https://portal.tutorialsdojo.com/courses/aws-certified-solutions-architect-associate-practice-exams/).
 Again, after each test, note down the concepts I had difficulties with.
 - Attempt the Tutorials Dojo tests a second time after revising and going through the notes below.
 You should score >70.

-So you should go through the notes only after you have done a course that explains the basics, such as the one from ACloudGuru.
+So you should go through the notes only after you have done a course that explains the basics.
+If you're totally new to AWS, many people have started their journeys with ACloudGuru, but the course in itself is not sufficient to pass the exam.
+These notes contain details that appear on the EXAM that are usually not covered on beginner course works.
-__Note__ — You can also check out [this blog post](https://sumit-ghosh.com/articles/aws-solutions-architect-associate-preparation/) where I describe my preparation strategy in detail.

 ## Contents